dev-harsh1998/IronDrop/Readme.md

 ### 🧪 **Test Coverage & Quality Initiative**

-**We strongly believe that robust testing is the foundation of reliable software.** To maintain and improve the quality of SimpleDownloadServer, we have a special focus on test coverage and encourage all contributors to prioritize testing.
+**We strongly believe that robust testing is the foundation of reliable software.** To maintain and improve the quality of IronDrop, we have a special focus on test coverage and encourage all contributors to prioritize testing.

 #### 🎯 **What We're Looking For:**